 The symptoms of head injury can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is a head injury diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms, health history, and recent injuries.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 Your child may also have tests, such as: